Plot Type: Romantic Urban Fantasy (UF)

 Plots include murderous, power-hungry werewolf “mutts”; a serial-killing vampire; mad parapsychologists; bloodthirsty ghouls; evil Cabals (think supernatural Mafia families); and a serial-killing black-magic cult.
 In the later books in the series, all of the characters are pulled into a huge war for power that involves earthbound supernaturals as well as demons and angels from the afterworld.

 Armstrong provides some extras on her web page.
-Click HERE for links to free online OTHERWORLD stories, a guide to OTHERWORLD's demon hierarchy, and detailed descriptions of the major OTHERWORLD characters.
-Click HERE to go to Armstrong's chronological listing of the books in the OTHERWORLD series.
+Click HERE for links to free online OTHERWORLD stories, a guide to OTHERWORLD's demon hierarchy, detailed descriptions of the major OTHERWORLD characters, and a chronological list of the novels, novellas, and stories.
+Click HERE to go to a fan-driven site called Otherworld Wiki that has information about both the print series and the TV series.
+Although he wiki posts lots of information, I'm not sure that it is as reliable as the links on Armstrong's own web site.

 Click HERE and HERE to read my two reviews of Bitten, the TV series based on OTHERWORLD.